simonsdave/tor-async-couchdb/README.md

-CouchDB is the database or choice in the data tier because of its exceptionally strong replication capabilities and that enables the simultaneous multiple data center deployment previously described; CouchDB 2.0 and IBM's commercial offering of CouchDB called Cloudant enables both horizontal scaling of the data tier
+CouchDB is the database or choice in the data tier because of its exceptionally strong replication capabilities and that enables the simultaneous multiple data center deployment previously described; CouchDB 2.0 and IBM's commercial offering of CouchDB called Cloudant both enable horizontal scaling of the data tier
-* when load balancing and proxying are required, tried and tested haproxy and nginx are the preferred tools
+* when load balancing and proxying are required, tried and tested haproxy and nginx are the recommended tools

 #Using